vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

   have asked the Security Team to also raise bugs on these packages in Debian as well before removing.

-### Source removals of Ubuntu-specific packages

-During the heyday of {term}`MOTU`, Ubuntu acquired many Ubuntu-specific packages that were uploaded by an Ubuntu developer who is no longer active.
-Over time, many of these packages have bit-rotted; in particular, by not having their packaging updated to make sure they continue to be buildable, or not being ported to newer versions of library dependencies.
-We are generally content to let these packages drift until they become blockers, either by Failing to Build from Source and blocking transitions, or depending on packages that have been removed from Debian.

-Before removing an Ubuntu-specific package, even if it is "obviously" abandoned, please file a bug report against the package with the rationale, and where there is an obvious historic "owner" of the package subscribe them to the bug if they don't already have a bug subscription to the package (they usually don't) and give them time to remedy the situation if they still care about the package.

-Such bugs should be given a deadline of the end of the current release cycle, to ensure {term}`NBS` gets cleaned up before a stable release.

 ### Removals of binary packages

 When a binary package ceases to be built by its source package, it must be